NatePombi/fully-featured-banking-System/README.md

-     Full CI pipeline using GitHub Actions and JaCoCo Modular architecture with clear separation of concerns Real DB interactions + isolated test database for integration tests Next step: Migrate to a full-stack experience (JavaFX or React)
+     Full CI pipeline using GitHub Actions and JaCoCo Modular architecture with clear separation of concerns Real DB interactions + isolated test database for integration tests Next step: Migrate to a full-stack experience (JavaFX or React),